Pitt County Sheriff’s Office adds new information, resources to website

 Potential deputies can go to the site for job portal access.

-In addition, there is also concealed weapons permitting, online illegal dumping/trash complaint reporting and community programs information available.
+In addition, there are also concealed weapons permitting, online illegal dumping/trash complaint reporting and community program information available.

 The website also allows you to hire an off-duty deputy.